 Is Milk Chocolate Vegan?

 Milk chocolate is not vegan.
-At least not the dairy milk chocolate that we most commonly refer to.
+At least not the dairy milk chocolate that folks often refer to!

 That’s because milk chocolate traditionally includes dairy.
 So it might include milk, butter, or other dairy-derived ingredients.

-Luckily, you can find vegan “milk chocolate.”
-Instead of dairy milk, these use plant based milks such as:
+Luckily, you can find vegan “milk chocolate!”
+Instead of dairy milk, these often use plant based milks such as:

 - Oat milk